How to pronounce the Voces magicae in ritual

 Please note that as a long read, not all of this post will show up in your inbox.
 Just click on the “read more” link at the bottom to see the full post, or click here to view the full post in your browser.

-This article was inspired by a request for assistance with Greek pronunciation from Frater RC and fruitful discussions with Dr and .
+This article was inspired by a request for assistance with Greek pronunciation from Frater RC and fruitful discussions with Dr Robin Douglas and Angelo Nasios.
 It is also partly inspired by a couple of American Classics scholars engaged with translating the Greek Magical Papyri who made unjust accusations regarding my motivation when they had also requested my assistance, and I had pointed out that there is no justification for the ongoing misuse of a living language and misrepresentation of its culture.
 I am grateful to the Biblical scholars in particular who have substantiated this argument beyond question.

 Enjoy the free content but currently unable to subscribe?